varunmanju/brewery-react-app/README.md

 The code repo comprises of the app.py backend flask application and the frontend React application code ( App.js).

-In the app.py file there is an @app.route method that implements the GET api call.The frontend react application calls this api vis the fetch method url
+In the app.py file there is an @app.route method that implements the GET api call.The frontend react application calls this api vis the fetch method url https://hidden-tor-29864.herokuapp.com/breweries/search?query=${input}.The backend code then takes in this api call from the frontend server, passes the input given by the user in the search bar present in the frontend as a parameter and then calls the external api server via the url https://api.openbrewerydb.org/breweries/search?query=' str(list).Here list is the input parameter that the frontend passes to the backend.The results of the query are returned to the frontend fetch function in json format.

 @app.route("/breweries/search",methods=["GET"])
 @cross_origin()
 def home():